 The UK Dangerous Dogs Act classifies dogs by “type” and not breed.
 The law doesn’t recognise a dog’s family tree or DNA, instead, the decision as to whether or not the dog is illegal is usually based upon physical characteristics alone.
 This can pose a threat to similar-looking breeds, which aren’t banned.

 Pure breed Wolf Dogs are classed as Dangerous Wild Animals (DWA) in the UK so they need a licence and liability insurance.
 However, when you get down to third-generation (also known as F3) Wolf dogs, do not need a DWA licence so it is the same as owning any dog.

 Is It The Dogs Fault?

 The law can be misinterpreted where a dog, for example, may escape because it was startled by an alarm set off, or fireworks, and be in a neighbour’s garden running around.
-The neighbour can complain and report it as a dangerous dog which then leads to court intervention and the owner having to prove it is not a dangerous dog possible having to obtain additional paperwork, an exception certificate.
+The neighbour can complain and report it as a dangerous dog which then leads to court intervention and the owner has to prove it is not a dangerous dog possibly having to obtain additional paperwork, an exception certificate.

 \\\ ID Tags

 2. Do Pets Have To Wear ID Tags?